 - children on holiday exchanges which last more than 27 days

-However, any child separated from their parents is potentially vulnerable and the local authority has a responsibility to make sure the alternative care they receive is suitable.
+Any child separated from their parents is potentially vulnerable and we have a responsibility to make sure the alternative care they receive is suitable.

-- helping to make sure that the child’s racial, cultural, linguistic and religious needs are met
+- support both parents and carers to ensure that the child’s physical, emotional, educational and cultural needs are met

 Further guidance about private fostering is available at GOV.UK – National minimum standards for private fostering.